You have the potential to move mountains out of your way by accessing and releasing power from a higher plane!

 It wasn’t Peter or another disciple.
 And it sure wasn’t the religious establishment in Jerusalem—Pharisees, Sadducees, Essenes, scribes, and priests.

-It was to a humble Gentile Roman centurion who understood how authority worked (alignment), and how it was released through impactful speech (belief-filled command).
+It was to a humble Gentile Roman centurion (military leader) who understood how authority worked (alignment), and how it was released through impactful speech (belief-filled command).
 See Matthew 8.

 Yes, faith is belief and trust.
 It’s obedience.
-And faith is dead without good deeds (James 2).
+And faith is dead without good works (James 2).